prescottprue/fireadmin/README.md

 ## Getting Started

-If you are just getting started with Fireadmin, it is probably best to checkout the [hosted version at fireadmin.io](http://fireadmin.io).
-After you become more familiar, feel free to run your own by pulling this source and proceeding to the [run your own section](#run-your-own).
+If you are just getting started with Fireadmin, it is probably best to checkout the [hosted version available at fireadmin.io](http://fireadmin.io).
+After you become more familiar, feel free to run your own by pulling this source and proceeding to the [run your own section](#running-your-own).

 ### Requirements
 * node `^6.14.0` (`8.11.3` suggested for function to match [Cloud Functions Runtime][functions-runtime-url])